 An Architect plays a crucial role in the construction and overall design/planning of structures such as Apartments, Commercial buildings, Public buildings, Residential houses, and Master planning.
 They are solely responsible for formulating a space catering to the needs and specifications of the client.

 Architects should ensure optimum safety and adhere to the building codes.
-They also work in collaboration with engineers to choose top quality materials and modern equipment to design a house.
+They also collaborate with engineers to choose top quality materials and modern equipment to design a house.
 Furthermore, they do engage in conversations to go through blueprints and technical drawings.

 Innate abilities and creativity of Architects:

-A building structure is designed and developed by Architects that match the expectations of a client.
+A building structure is designed and developed by Architects that match a client’s expectations.
 The usage of artistic elements and creativity is visible in the buildings constructed.